dotandl/noder/README.md

 - `file` - node script to execute (or the program name/path if `noNode` is `true`)
 - `args` - CLI arguments for script/program
 - `forever` - forever mode (auto-restart after exit/crash)
+- `watch` - array with glob patterns for watch mode
 - `noNode` - disable node (runs every program; the path to program must be provided in `file`)
 - `directives` - list of directives
   - `restart` - restart directive